sovereigntech/memorysafetyEU/statement.md

 # Improving Europe's cybersecurity posture through memory safety

-Apr 15, 2025\.
-First draft by Tara Tarakiyee and Hugo van de Pol.

-Goal: collect comments

-Aug 04, 2025\.
-Revised draft by Benjamin Schilling based on comments provided by community.

-Goal: Agree on draft.

 # Executive Summary

 The number of cybersecurity incidents that affect European citizens and businesses is rising at an alarming rate.
 We've left the door wide open: attackers eagerly exploit vulnerabilities in our major digital systems, systems built using decades-old technology.